elegantchaos/Builder/README.md

 Finally, the script runs the built example product.

+Please leave comments and suggestions on the Swift forums, or as issues in github.

 ## Discussion

 The tool works by looking for a special "Configuration" target in the normal `Package.swift` file.

-If it finds this target, it uses `sketch build` and/or `sketch run` to:
+If it finds this target, it uses `swift build` and/or `swift run` to:

 - build & run the Configuration target from the package manifest
 - parse the output of this to obtain the build configuration to use